Mbed-TLS/mbedtls/docs/driver-only-builds.md

 This only depends on unauthenticated ciphers: they can be either completely accelerated or disabled in order to remove the dependency on `MBEDTLS_CIPHER_C`.

-AEADs do not have such restriction.
+AEADs do not have such a restriction.
 Of course they can be accelerated as well, but they can also rely on the legacy modules (`MBEDTLS_[CCM|GCM|CHACHAPOLY]`) with the following conditions on the underlying key types:
 - CCM/GCM can either use legacy key type modules `MBEDTLS_[AES|ARIA|CAMELLIA]_C` or their accelerated version, as described in section ["Partial acceleration for CCM/GCM"](#partial-acceleration-for-ccmgcm).
-- ChaChaPoly instead can only rely on legacy key type module `MBEDTLS_CHACHA20_C` and algorithm `MBEDTLS_POLY1305_C`.
+- ChaChaPoly instead can only rely on the legacy key type module `MBEDTLS_CHACHA20_C` and algorithm `MBEDTLS_POLY1305_C`.

-It should be noticed that disabling `MBEDTLS_CIPHER_C` helps in reducing code's footprint, but unfortunately it makes the following modules unavailable:
+It should be noticed that disabling `MBEDTLS_CIPHER_C` helps to reduce the code's footprint, but unfortunately it makes the following modules unavailable:
 - `MBEDTLS_PKCS[5|12]_C`,
 - `MBEDTLS_NIST_KW_C`.